enh/eh/README.md

     ! motion    Filter a text selection or region through command(s), eg. `!fmt -w68`.
 Or read only the output of a command, eg. `!!ls -l`.
+    CTRL+X      Toggle text selection of hex digits or a Unicode character.
     R           Read a file into buffer after cursor.
     W           Write buffer to file.
     V           Show build and version.